Tightrope Walking: Correcting Errors in Health Care Documents After the Fact

 Call an attorney with specific questions.

-Posted on October 30, 2015, in Administrative code, Audits, Credible Allegations of Fraud, Criminal Medicaid Fraud, DHHS, False Claims, False Claims Act, Fraud, Gordon & Rees, Health Care Providers and Services, Knicole Emanuel, Legal Analysis, Legislation, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Audits, Medicaid Billing, Medicaid Fraud, Medicare, Medicare Attorney, Medicare Audits, Medicare RAC, NC, North Carolina, Office of Administrative Hearings, Post-Payment Reviews, Prepayment Review, Provider Medicaid Contracts, RAC, RAC Audits, Regulatory Audits, Tips to Avoid Medicaid Recoupment and tagged administrative code, Administrative Remedies, Amending Medicaid Documents, Amending Medicare documents, Audit, Correcting errors, Credible Allegations of Fraud, Criminal Medicaid Allegations, DHHS, Division of Medical Assistance, DMA, documentation requirements, False Claims, False Claims Act, false claims act penalties, Gordon & Rees, Health care, Health care provider, health care records, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Audits, Medicaid Fraud, Medicare, Medicare Audits, Medicare Fraud, North Carolina.
+Posted on October 30, 2015, in Administrative code, Credible Allegations of Fraud, Criminal Medicaid Fraud, False Claims, False Claims Act, Fraud, Health Care Providers and Services, Knicole Emanuel, Legal Analysis, Legislation, Medicaid, Medicaid Advocate, Medicaid Attorney, Medicaid Audits, Medicaid Billing, Medicaid Fraud, Medicare, Medicare and Medicaid Provider Audits, Medicare Attorney, Medicare Audits, Medicare RAC, NC, NC DHHS, North Carolina, Office of Administrative Hearings, Post-Payment Reviews, Prepayment Review, Provider Medicaid Contracts, RAC, RAC Audits, Regulatory Audits, Tips to Avoid Medicaid Recoupment and tagged administrative code, Administrative Remedies, Amending Medicaid Documents, Amending Medicare documents, Audit, Correcting errors, Credible Allegations of Fraud, Criminal Medicaid Allegations, Division of Medical Assistance, DMA, documentation requirements, False Claims, False Claims Act, false claims act penalties, Gordon & Rees, Health care, Health care provider, health care records, Medicaid, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicaid Audits, Medicaid Fraud, Medicare, Medicare Audits, Medicare Fraud, NC DHHS, North Carolina.
 Bookmark the permalink.
 7 Comments.